 The NHS is currently offering the COVID-19 vaccine to people most at risk from Coronavirus.
-It is being offered in some hospitals and hundreds of local vaccination centres run by GPs.

 The NHS will let you know when it’s your turn to have the vaccine.
 It’s important not to contact the NHS for a vaccination before then.

 More information about the vaccine is available on the NHS website here.